All Episodes

 They've now been put in cargo containers with bars on the windows, but they do have pictures of butterflies inside.

-So we've gotten rid of the Biden Obama era kids in cages problem.
+So we've gotten rid of the Biden-Obama era kids in cages problem.

-And one Texas Democrat, uh Vincente Gonzalez, a Democrat, say the border crisis could be a catastrophe for my district and my party, actually saying that.
+And one Texas Democrat, Vincente Gonzalez, a Democrat, say the border crisis could be a catastrophe for my district and my party, actually saying that.

-An Arizona sheriff saying, yeah, there is a border crisis.
+And Arizona sheriff saying, yeah, there is a border crisis.

 And these border policies are just absolute failure, but it's all part of the plan to get to what?